ibrahimbudak/PostgreBackup-Using-Kubernetes-Cronjob/README.md

-# Kubernetes-Installation-using-Vagrantfile
+# PostgreBackup-Using-Kubernetes-Cronjob
 ## DevOps Project

 ### Project Requirements

++ Shell Scripting
++ Vagrant
++ Terraform
++ Helm Chart
 + Docker
-+ Docker Registry
++ Kubernetes
 + Jenkins
 + Ubuntu 21.04
++ Redis
++ PostgreSQL

+** _NOTE : We will create 1 master and 2 worker nodes using Vagrant. **

-** _NOTE : All installations mentioned below are done on worker node02._ **
+** _NOTE : We will use Terraform to create infrastructure for local clusters to run on the cloud. **

 `vagrant up` --> all Clusters are started.<br>
 `vagrant status`--> check the status of Clusters<br>